 speech to local Probus club in Manningham.Thursday, November 10:

 dinner speech to local government corporate planners.Friday, December 2:

 dinner speech to ASA Christmas function in Canberra.

 Meanwhile, click here

-to read other feedback after some speeches and click on the image below if you fancy an engagement as the talk circuit is emerging as a modest offset to help sustain the losses of The Mayne Report
+to read feedback after some speeches and click on the image below if you fancy an engagement as the talk circuit helps subsidise the losses of The Mayne Report

-and fund our shareholder activism: Sign up for campaign and governance Tweets
+and we're hopefully an interesting speaker worthy of engagement.
+Sign up for campaign and governance Tweets

-Click on the image above to join almost 4000 followers on Twitter.
-We are regularly dropping out observations about journalism, politics, breaking stories, local government and shareholder activism and here are some of the more recent Tweets:April 15
+Click on the image above to join almost 6000 followers on Twitter.
+We are regularly dropping out observations about journalism, politics, breaking stories, local government and shareholder activism and go here

 That's all for now.

 * The Mayne Report